graphql/graphql-spec/spec/Section 3 -- Type System.md

 ```

 The `@specifiedBy` directive is used within the type system definition language
-to provide a URL for specifying the behavior of
+to provide a *scalar specification URL* for specifying the behavior of
 [custom scalar types](#sec-Scalars.Custom-Scalars).
 The URL should point to a
 human-readable specification of the data format, serialization, and
 coercion rules.
 It must not appear on built-in scalar types.